uga-rosa/cmp-dictionary/README.md

 #### capacity

-integer, default 5
+integer, default: 5

 Determines the maximum number of dictionaries to be cached.
 This will prevent duplicate reads when you switch dictionaries with the settings described above.

 #### debug

-boolean, default false
+boolean, default: false

 If true, debug messages are output.